ProgramCrafter/salsa-iwj-otter/README.md

 "demo" refers to the file "demo.game.spec".
 The "game spec" says what shape table is and what pieces there are.
 This is a simple demo game.
+There is also "penultima" which is a work-in-progress set of pieces suitable for fairy chess etc.

 See otter --help for some more options.